Oura Ring 5 vs. Fitbit: Top trackers compared

-Oura and Fitbit are titans of wearables — and the two platforms are a lot closer in terms of the stats on offer than many expect.
+Oura and Fitbit are titans of wearables—and the two platforms are a lot closer in terms of the stats on offer than many expect

 Fitbit makes excellent fitness tracking bands and smartwatches, but one thing it doesn’t have in its collection is a smart ring.

 And there are good reasons for the rise of smart rings.
 Not everyone wants to wear tech on the wrist.
-So while Oura doesn’t exactly blend away, it’s discreet and unobtrusive – and it enables you to wear a nice watch and get all the benefits of a wrist-worn wearable.
+So while Oura doesn’t exactly blend away, it’s discreet and unobtrusive—and it enables you to wear a nice watch and get all the benefits of a wrist-worn wearable.

-Fitbit, on the other hand, is synonymous with the wrist – and it’s a great place to keep up with daily goals, check your progress, and generally blend into the background.
+Fitbit, on the other hand, is synonymous with the wrist—and it's a great place to keep up with daily goals, check your progress, and generally blend into the background.

-We think it’s fair to say that these two trackers couldn’t look more different.
+We think it's fair to say that these two trackers couldn't look more different.
 One sits on your wrist, the other sits on your finger.
-Fitbit also offers the ability to wear its Inspire 3 fitness tracker elsewhere on your body thanks to an additional Midnight Zen clip accessory.
-Mainly though, it’s designed to be worn in one place.
+Fitbit also offers the ability to wear its Inspire 3 fitness tracker elsewhere on your body, thanks to an additional Midnight Zen clip accessory.
+Mainly, though, it’s designed to be worn in one place.

-Oura Ring v Fitbit: Devices
+Oura Ring vs. Fitbit: Devices

-Oura Ring 4
+Oura Ring 5

-Before you get your hands on it, you will have to use the sizing kit, which is sent out to you and offers size options from US 5 to US 14 – so there’s a little extra admin involved.
+Before you get your hands on it, you will have to use the sizing kit, which is sent out to you and offers size options from US 6 to US 13, so there’s a little extra admin involved.

 Once you’ve found one that’s comfortable to wear for 24 hours, you’ll be sent the real deal.